I Couldn't Become a Hero, So I Reluctantly Decided to Get a Job: Characters

 Phino is the daughter of the deceased Demon Lord.
 She lacks common sense due to living in the Demon World and is really carefree.
-She is very positive and very funny.
+She is very positive and she often say jokes.
 Phino involuntarily tends to scare off many customers because of her weird way of speaking about violent things when discussing products with them.
 She might be harboring some feelings for Raul.